-Operational Exploring ExploringOk

-- SEND Probe Y=No SEND Probe Y=Yes
+Operational Exploring ExploringOk SEND Probe Exploring SEND Probe ExploringOk START Send

-START Send

 Upon the reception of a Keepalive message in the Operational state, the node stops the Send timer, if it was running.
-If the node is in the Exploring state it transitions to the ExploringOK state, sends a Probe message with the I See You flag set to 1 (Yes), and starts the Send timer.
+If the node is in the Exploring state it transitions to the ExploringOK state, sends a Probe message, and starts the Send timer.
 In the ExploringOK state the Send timer is stopped, if it was running.